WeatherMagic/thor/doc/API.md

 If month is omitted, data returned will be as filtered over a month.
 If month is specified, data points for each day will be returned.

-Return-dimension is a 3-element list that should contatin integers telling how many steps in each direction to return [time-dimension, lat-dimension, long-dimension].
-If the user is only intrested in 2D data then the time-dimension can omitted and return-dimension will be [lat-dimension, long-dimension].
-In the 2D-case a PNG image will be returned to the client.
-The reference client weather-front only uses the PNG mode.
+Return-dimension is a 2-element list that should contatin integers telling how many steps in each direction to return [ lat-dimension, long-dimension].

 All methods must be called using HTTP(S).
 Arguments can be passed as GET or POST params.